 Martins, Isabel Minhos (2016).
 Don’t Cross the Line!
 Illus.
 Bernardo Carvalho.
 NZ: Gecko.
 Trans.
 Portuguese.
 Fantasy

 A guard follows orders without question, not allowing anyone to cross the line, then a ball bounces across.

 Perkins, Mitali (2019).
-Between Us & Abuela: A Family Story from the Border.
+Between Us And Abuela: A Family Story From The Border.
 Illus.
 Sara Palacios.
 New York: Farrar.
 RF

 Maria and her family search for a way to send their gifts across the border wall to their Abuela in Mexico.

 Siers, Sophie (2019).
 Dear Mr. President.
 Illus.
 Anne Villeneuve.
 Toronto: Owlkids.
 RF